 Canada is the best place to see the Northern Lights in America.

-Northern Canada is a vast territory, with a majority of remote and difficult to reach locations, but there are some accessible places to see Northern Lights in Canada:
+Northern Canada is a vast territory, with a majority of remote and difficult to reach locations, but there are some accessible places to see the Northern Lights in Canada:

 - Yukon: Whitehorse is the official capital of the Northern Lights in Canada, with a very high percentage of Northern Lights nights per year.